 Addiction therapists use numerous methods to treat mental health disorders, including drug addiction.
 One of these is eye movement desensitization and reprocessing (EMDR).
-The long name itself could intimidate people who seek treatment for addiction.
+The long name itself could intimidate people who seek treatment for addiction through addiction treatment therapies.
 However, EMDR therapy isn’t as complex for patients as it sounds.

 EMDR is a therapy method that combines elements from other trauma treatment approaches.
 Research establishes it as an effective treatment for post-traumatic stress disorder.
 However, it’s also successful in treating addictions and other mental illnesses as well.